Update – 20 December 2024

 The Deforestation Due Diligence Registry – European Commission

-What the EU deforestation regulation means for NZ exporters
+What the EUDR means for New Zealand exporters

-The European Union Deforestation Regulation came into effect on 29 June 2023.
-It’s a law to ensure that products imported to the EU have not contributed to:
+The EUDR came into force on 29 June 2023.
+It is a law to ensure that products imported to the EU have not contributed to:

 - global deforestation